A man standing outdoors in a dry, hilly landscape, leaning on a wooden fence, smiling and touching his face.

 About Me

-I started my Colorado practice after completing practicum at Harvard University, where I provided psychodynamic support to undergraduate and graduate students, including students marginalized on account of gender, race, and sexuality, and young adults recovering from traumatic experiences.
+While at Smith, I completed practicum at Harvard University, where I provided psychodynamic support to undergraduate and graduate students, including students marginalized on account of gender, race, and sexuality, and young adults recovering from traumatic experiences.
+I also completed practicum at Painted Brain - a Los Angeles-based non-profit - where I provided psychodynamic support, art therapy, and group therapy to unhoused and at-risk young adults living in Los Angeles and Orange County.